-Well-kept records are an essential aspect of effective child protection practice.
-Our school is clear about the need to record any concern held about a child or children within our school and when these records should be shared with other agencies.
+Accurate records are an essential aspect of effective child protection practice.
+St Thomas More Primary School is clear about the need to record any concern held about a child or children within St Thomas More Primary School and when these records should be shared with other agencies.

 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
 All records will be dated and signed and will include the action taken.
 This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.
-This may be competed either on CPOMs or a pink form found in the office or both staffrooms.